Kevin Bales: Books

-Influences

-Martin Albrow's globalization theory and Darren O'Byrne's theories on human rights influenced Bales' research, as has the empirical training he received from Jack Gibbs and Larry DeBord.
-Some commentators believe his views on modern slavery were anticipated by contributors to the 1970s mode of production debate, and that his work on debt bondage in India and Pakistan was anticipated by the Marxist Tom Brass.

-Awards and Recognitions
+Awards and recognitions

 In 2000 Bales was awarded the Premio Viareggio prize for his services to humanity.
 In 2003 he received the Human Rights Award from the University of Alberta; in 2004, the Judith Sargeant Murray Award for Human Rights; and in 2005 the Laura Smith Davenport Human Rights Award.
 In 2006 the association of British Universities named Bales' work as one of the top "100 world-changing discoveries of the last fifty years".
 Two years later in 2008, Utne Reader named him one of "50 Visionaries Who Are Changing Your World".
 In 2008 he was also invited to address the Summit of Nobel Peace Laureates in Paris, and to join in the planning of the 2009 Clinton Global Initiative.
 The following year he was awarded a Prime Mover fellowship, and in 2010 awarded an honorary doctorate by Loyola University of Chicago for "outstanding service on behalf of human rights and social justice."

 Most recently, Bales received the 2011 University of Louisville Grawemeyer Award for Improving World Order.

 Bales was appointed Companion of the Order of St Michael and St George (CMG) in the 2017 New Year Honours for services to the global antislavery movement.